jfrb95/first-calculator/README.md

  - add a backspace option
  - add keyboard support

-If I revisit this project I will do these, as this is the last project on the foundation course, I am keen to move on to learn more.
+If I revisit this project I will do these.
+Howeverm as this is the last project on the foundation course, I am keen to move on.

 I used the 'State' design pattern as practice, since I am learning about design patterns at the moment long-side the Odin Project.
 This was not necessary, but it did make the logic and code much easier to work with, and was a good learning experience.